About the profile areas

 Flemington is thought to be named after an estate in Scotland or after Robert Fleming, who established a butchery in the nearby area.

 Settlement of the area dates from the late 1830s, with land used mainly for grazing.
 Population was minimal until the 1850s, with expansion during the 1880s and the early 1900s.
 Growth continued in the post-war years, with many flats built in the 1960s and 1970s.
 The population declined slightly during the 1990s, and then increased slightly between 2001 and 2011, largely a result of new dwellings being added to the area.

 Flemington is an established residential area, with some commercial areas along Racecourse Road and around the Newmarket railway station.

-Major features of the area include Newmarket Plaza Shopping Centre, Debneys Park, Flemington Community Centre and several schools.
+Major features of the area include Newmarket Plaza Shopping Centre, Debneys Park, Flemington Community Centre, the Flemington Bridge and Newmarket railway stations and several schools.

 This area encompasses the City of Moonee Valley parts of the suburbs of Flemington, Kensington and North Melbourne.
 The remaining parts of the suburbs of Flemington, Kensington and North Melbourne are located in the City of Melbourne.